Pharmacology: Mechanism of action:

-Mycophenolic acid (MPA) inhibits the proliferation of T- and B-lymphocytes more potent than other cells because in contrast to other cell types that can utilize purine salvage pathways, the lymphocyte proliferation is critically dependent on de novo
+MPA inhibits the proliferation of T- and B lymphocytes more potently than other cells because in contrast to other cell types that can utilize purine salvage pathways the lymphocyte proliferation is critically dependent on de novo

 synthesis.
 Thus, the mode of action is complementary to calcineurin inhibitors, which interfere with cytokine transcription and resting T-lymphocytes.

 Two multi-center randomized, double-blind pivotal trials were used for Myfortic (MPA) approval in adults.
 Both studies were reference therapy-controlled clinical studies using commercially marketed Cellcept (MMF) as the comparator.
 Both studies demonstrated comparable efficacy and safety to MMF.
 The first study included 423 adult de novo

 renal transplants (ERLB301) and demonstrated that MPA was equivalent to MMF in efficacy and had a comparable safety profile.
 The second study was conducted in 322 maintenance kidney transplant recipients (ERLB302) and demonstrated that renal transplant patients receiving MMF maintenance immunosuppressive therapy could be safely converted to MPA without compromising efficacy.

 De novo adult renal transplant patients (study ERL B301): The double-blind, double-dummy randomized de novo